pkgcore/snakeoil/README.rst

     tox -e py27

-Note that mock_ is required for tests if you're using anything less than python 3.3.
+Note that mock_ is required for tests if you're using python-2.7.

 Contact
 =======